Louis Weiss (producer): Final years

 The Weiss production company was among the first to make its film library available to television; its silent comedies were first revived in 1947.
-Returning to their story property from the 1934 serial The Clutching Hand, Louis and Adrian Weiss produced the early TV series Craig Kennedy, Criminologist, starring veteran screen actor Donald Woods.
+Returning to their story property from the 1934 serial The Clutching Hand, Louis and Adrian Weiss produced the 1951 TV series Craig Kennedy, Criminologist, starring veteran screen actor Donald Woods in the title role and Lewis Wilson (star of the 1943 Batman serial) as a newspaper reporter.
+The series of 26 half-hour episodes sold well in syndication, and the Weiss company went on to distribute four more filmed series: The Thrill of Your Life (13 real-life studies of people with hazardous occupations, 1952), Canine Comments (13 quarter-hours filmed at kennels and dog shows in Dallas, Texas, 1952), Jim and Judy in Teleland (39 five-minute cartoons, 1953), and The Little Story Shop (four Christmas quarter-hours with marionettes, filmed in Phoenix, Arizona, 1953).
 The Weiss company discontinued further production and managed its film library for the rest of its existence.